Travel in Tibet

 Deposit and Cancellation Fee

 Most agencies will require you to pay between a 10% to 50% deposit on your tour before they will process it.
-Deposits are paid either by credit card, bank transfer or Western Union transfer.
+Deposits can be pay either bank transfer or Paypal.
 Make sure your agency is very clear with you on their cancellation fee.
 Also ask what their refund policy is if you become sick during the trip and have to end the tour early.
 Most agencies should offer at least some of a refund for a tour that has to end early due to illness.

 Yaks grazing at 4000 meters